 Beyond Yourself Fellowship

-In demonstrating the defining principle of Beyond Yourself, the Berkeley Haas Executive MBA Class of 2016 has funded a fellowship to support admitted students who work in the non-profit or public sector or who demonstrate financial need.
+In demonstrating the defining principle of Beyond Yourself, the Berkeley Haas Executive MBA Class of 2016 established a fellowship to support admitted students who work in the non-profit or public sector or who demonstrate financial need.
 Recipients will be awarded based on financial need.